piku0709/Priyanka-Angular-Projects/README.md

 - install bootstrap locally
    - npm install --save bootstrap@3
    - edit angular.json config file to let angular know that you are using bttostrap.min.css file under node_modules
+- relative and absolute path
+   A relative path describes the location of a file relative to the current (working) directory*.
+An absolute path describes the location from the root directory.
+When learning to access data files through programming, we regularly use relative file paths
+   - absolute path starts with a slash (/), which always gets apended to the root folder
+   - relative path starts without a slash (/) or starts with a dot slash (./), which means add it to the currenlty loaded path or dot dot slash (../), which means go back one folder from the currently loaded path

 # What is typescript
 - Superset of javascript